neu-spiral/OSMviaOCO/README.md

-# OnlineSubmodularLearning
+# Code of Online Submodular Maximization via Online Convex Optimization
-Code repository to support experiments for our work titled **Online Submodular Maximization via Online Convex Optimization**.
+Code repository to support experiments for our work  presented in

+> T. Si-Salem, G. Özcan, I. Nikolaou, E. Terzi, S. Ioannidis, "Online Submodular Maximization via Online Convex Optimization", Proceedings of the AAAI Conference on Artificial Intelligence, 2024.

 ### Datasets
 The datasets that we used are contained in the `datasets/` folder.